sirisian/ecmascript-types/decoratorreplacement.md

 replacement encloses the runtime decorations, so it can see them, remove them with the construct, or copy them onto generated members.
-Source order then agrees with execution order between the kinds, and the arrangement is checkable syntactically — §7.2's name set is known before expansion, so a misplaced replacement decorator is a SyntaxError rather than a surprise.
+Source order then agrees with execution order between the kinds, and the arrangement is checkable syntactically â€” Â§7.2's name set is known before expansion, so a misplaced replacement decorator is a SyntaxError rather than a surprise.

 **One documented hazard remains, and it is not a language rule**: a macro that